wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Candice_** : Oh babes, would you?
 Oh I'm so excited, this nail bar idea of mine, it's gonna be massive.
 I'll be like the queen of nail bars.
 I'll be in all the papers, Candice Jones, entrebr.. entrerpor.. enterer... business-woman.
 Can we make an offer now, I've got the phone number, ring em now Gid, I could have the interior designers in by the weekend...

 **_Gideon_** : But Candice, I'm busy trying to rescue my portfolio...

-- Candice looks like she's about to burst into tears

 **_Candice_** : But you promised I could open a nail bar!
 You know it's my dream.